 Covered Services that you get must be Medically Necessary.
-This means getting the right care, at the right place, at the right time.
 NH Healthy Families uses standard guidelines to check Medical Necessity.
 NH Healthy Families has policies in place to ensure:

-- Decisions are made based on the appropriateness of the care and service, and that health insurance coverage is in place. - The organization does not reward its Network Providers or their staff to deny coverage, service, or care. - Financial incentives for decision makers do not encourage decisions that result in denying needed treatment.
+- Decisions are made based on the appropriateness of care and service, and that health insurance coverage is in place - The organization does not reward its Network Providers or their staff to deny coverage, service or care - Financial incentives for decision makers do not encourage decisions that result in denying needed treatment